-Note: If a ball or dot appears in the middle of the control panel, toggle between function 02 and function 01 through the Operations Console or through the Hardware Management Console (HMC) until the ball or dot disappears.
+Note: If a ball or dot appears in the middle of the control panel, toggle between function 02 and function 01 through the Operations Console or through the HMC until the ball or dot disappears.
 Systems managed by the HMC should use the HMC to perform control panel functions.
-For more information about the control panel, see Control panel functions.
+If you are using the operating system, see Control panel functions in the Service functions topic for more information about the control panel.